gparas/documenta/agb.md

 ---
 layout: page
-title: Terms and Conditions
+title: AGB
-permalink: terms
+permalink: agb
 ref: terms
-lang: en
+lang: de
 ---

 ## General Terms and Conditions of Big Olive Single Member PC for the sale of guided tours (walks) for the exhibition documenta 14.